COGNAC: Circuit Optimization via Gradients and Noise-Aware Compilation: Introduction

 \section{Introduction}

-Compiling a quantum program can involve a number of intermediate representations, but generally entails the construction of a quantum circuit, a sequence of quantum logic gates at an abstraction level comparable to assembly languages in classical computing \cite{voqc,qasm}.
-Quantum circuit optimizers, like their classical counterparts, employ rewrite rules to shorten these circuits, and recent research in this area has seen impressive developments, both in the number of such equivalences and the strategies for applying them \cite{queso,quarl}.
+Compiling a quantum program can involve a number of intermediate representations but usually results in the construction of a quantum circuit: a sequence of quantum logic gates at an abstraction level comparable to assembly languages in classical computing~\cite{voqc,qasm}.
+Quantum circuit optimizers, like their classical counterparts, employ rewrite rules to shrink these circuits, and recent research in this area has seen impressive developments, both in the number of such equivalences and the strategies to apply them~\cite{queso,quarl}.
 While this basic \textit{rewriting} scheme is sensible and familiar to computer scientists, it differs significantly from the \emph{numerical} optimizations that physicists perform on the same quantum systems.

 Quantum hardware specialists work at a lower level of abstraction, dealing directly with hardware channels in the language of microwave pulses.
-Indeed, quantum optimal control theory has progressed significantly in recent years, manipulating pulse schedules and implementing the gates that quantum programmers take for granted \cite{qoc}.
+Quantum optimal control theory has progressed significantly in recent years, manipulating pulse schedules and implementing the gates that quantum programmers take for granted~\cite{qoc}.
 Optimization at this level must acknowledge two key features of quantum systems that logic gates tend to abstract away: control is both \emph{noisy} and \emph{continuous}.